AnnaWilliford/SWC_Fall2019_test/Lesson3_Git_GitHub.md

     first note

-#or for a faster view
+#or for a condensed view
 $ git log --oneline
 ```
 In summary, here are the steps that must be completed to track changes in your documents with Git.